-For general immune system stimulation, during colds, flu, upper respiratory tract infections, or bladder infections, choose from the following forms and take 3 times a day until you feel better, but not for more than 7 - 10 days:
+For general immune system stimulation, during colds, flu, upper respiratory tract infections, or bladder infections, take echinacea 3 times a day until you feel better, but not for more than 10 days.

 Apply creams or ointments for slow-healing wounds as needed.

-In rare cases, echinacea may cause allergic reactions, ranging from a mild rash to anaphylaxis (a life-threatening reaction accompanied by throat tightening, shortness of breath, and, possibly, fainting).
+In rare cases, echinacea may cause allergic reactions, ranging from a mild rash to anaphylaxis (a life-threatening reaction accompanied by throat tightening, shortness of breath, and, possibly fainting).
 People with asthma and allergies may be at an increased risk for developing these adverse reactions.
-People with allergies to plants in the daisy family (compositae) should not take echinacea unless they do so under the supervision of a health care provider.
+People with allergies to plants in the daisy family (compositae) should not take Echinacea without the supervision of a provider.

 There has been one report of an individual developing erythema nodosum (a painful skin condition) after taking echinacea to treat the flu.